|What is an Internship or Co-op?|

-Internships are work/learning experiences that provide a hands-on way for students to confirm choice of major and/or career in a way that is more substantial than a part-time job.
+Internships are work/learning experiences that provide a hands-on way for students to confirm choice of major and/or career in a way that is often more substantial than a part-time job.
 They may be linked to an academic department and/or done for academic credit.
-An internship lasts between two-four months, and may be part-time or full-time.
-Some are paid while others are not.
+An internship typically lasts between two-four months, and may be part-time or full-time.
+Some are paid, while others are not.

 Credit Internships (Academic)

 Academic internships are when a student earns course credit while interning.
 Specific guidelines and requirements at UConn vary by major.
 This work/learning arrangement is overseen by a faculty or staff member at the university, in partnership with a designated employee of the selected internship site.
 The university representative determines whether or not the host site meets academic requirements regarding terms and conditions for assignments, internship tasks, work hours, and compensation.
 An integral component of the internship experience is the inclusion of learning activities separate from a student’s work tasks.
 These activities must exist for the sole benefit of the intern, and not for the gain of the company.
 Examples of learning activities include the opportunity to observe meetings or client appointments, the ability to shadow staff in other departments, and homework-like assignments to be evaluated by members of the professional staff.